 - Problems with buying and preparing food.

 Medication for Parkinson’s Disease

-Another treatment for Parkinson’s involves medicine which can help to minimise symptoms.
+Another treatment for Parkinson’s involves medicine that helps to minimise symptoms.
 There are three main types of medication which are effective against Parkinson’s.
 They are Levodopa, Monoamine Oxidase-B inhibitors and Dopamine Agonists.
 In general, Parkinson’s drugs try to increase the dopamine in the brain or act as a dopamine substitute.

-Everyone with Parkinson’s is different so don’t assume your dose or timing should be the same as someone else’s.
-If you have any questions or doubts, be sure to check with your care team.
+Everyone with Parkinson’s is different so don’t assume your medication or dosage should be the same as someone else’s.
+If you have any questions, be sure to check with your care team.
 Speaking with your specialist and GP is the best way to be sure you’re taking the right medication in the right way.